 Yes.
 I am a nostalgic fool.
 I love images, always have and always will.
 I've been taking pictures for as long as I can remember.
 We moved so much when I was a child and pictures were my way to hold on to people and places.
 A picture instantly transports me back to the time and the place it happened.
-It connects me and gives me roots.
+It connects me and gives me the roots I longed for but never quite found.

 I love what I do.
 I love being able to create art with families.
 There is such satisfaction when I am able to get "that shot" — you know, the one that encompasses the love shared between family members.